LIMITED VISIBILITY OPERATIONS

 The platoon uses the following sources of artificial visible light: trip flares, indirect fire illumination, and tank searchlights.

-Trip flares are mainly defensive and are excellent EW devices.
+Trip flares are mainly defensive and are excellent early warning devices.
 They can be set to ignite by rigging them with either a trip wire or a trigger release.
 Their size and limited burning time make them unsuitable for continuous illumination.

 Indirect Fire Illumination

 Indirect fire illumination from artillery and mortar fire is the most commonly used form of battlefield illumination.
 Wind direction must be considered when requesting illumination of this type.
 Drifting flares may illuminate friendly units.
 Strong winds may move the burning flare off target.
+Normally, illumination will not provide enough light to allow use of the ISU day sight.
 The illumination will not affect the use of the night sight, but if it comes into the night sight's field of view, it will appear as a streak on the screen.

 Searchlights are on many types of tanks and in target acquisition batteries of corps artillery.
 Tank searchlights furnish two types of illumination: white light and infrared light.
 Depending on the terrain, enemy situation, and cloud cover, searchlights may provide direct illumination or reflected illumination off low clouds.
 They can mark targets, objectives, or boundaries.
 They can also be used to increase deception by illuminating an area or point outside the intended area of action.
 The system employing the searchlight is easily detected and extremely vulnerable.
 It should be used when no other system is available.

 Leaders must be ready to use various techniques to control units during limited visibility.
-These include measures to identify friendly forces, to control movement and fire, and to navigate.
+These include measures to identify friendly forces, control movement and fire, and navigate.

 During movement, visual contact can be maintained by reducing the intervals between dismounted soldiers or vehicles.
 Night vision devices allow units to retain dispersion while maintaining visual contact.
 When vehicles are moving in any area that has friendly dismounted personnel, such as an assembly area or urban terrain, dismounted guides must be used.
 Leaders should move forward where they can control the direction and speed of movement.

-Besides the night sight and other night observation devices, there are several techniques and aids that can be used to control the fires of the Avenger squad.
-One example would be when in a stationary position, range cards should be used.
+Besides the night sight and other night observation devices, there are several techniques and aids that can be used to control the fires of the BSFV and the crew member.
+When the unit is in a stationary position, range cards should be used.
 Range cards help orient weapons on likely targets and reference points.
-The platoon should use wire in the defense to establish more reliable and secure communications between the squads, OPs, and section headquarters.
-Tracers also can be used to denote targets and to direct fire on targets.
-Pyrotechnic signals, such as hand-fired flares, are other methods that can be used to call for the lifting and shifting of fire.
+The platoon should use wire in the defense to establish more reliable and secure communications between the squads, OPs, and platoon headquarters.
+Tracers can be used to denote targets and to direct fire on targets.
+Pyrotechnic signals, such as hand-fired flares, can be used to call for the lifting and shifting of fire.

 |Join the GlobalSecurity.org mailing list|